Electric Vertical Aircraft (EVA)

 ● BETA will provide and install charging infrastructure at BLADE’s key terminal locations to

-enable their use for quiet, zero-emission urban air mobility services
+enable their use for quiet, emission-free urban air mobility services